 |Mercedes E350 4Matic Sport||3.5L V-6, 268 hp||AWD|

-In lateral g-force acceleration testing on a 200-foot diameter dry skidpad, the TL SH-AWD® 6MT effortlessly outperformed all competitive set sedans as the 6-speed manual transmission TL generates an impressive 0.96 g in clockwise direction driving and 0.97 g in counterclockwise driving.
+In lateral g-force acceleration testing on a 200-foot diameter dry skidpad, the TL SH-AWD® 6MT effortlessly outperformed all competitive set sedans as it generated an impressive 0.96 g in clockwise direction driving and 0.97 g in counterclockwise driving.
 For comparison, the TL SH-AWD® 6MT generates more lateral grip than some exotic supercars.

 All said, the TL SH-AWD® 6MT proves highly competitive not only within its premium class competitors—regardless of engine size, transmission style, or drivetrain design—but also amongst much more powerful and more expensive sport edition sedans offered by competitors.